Norgul/git-mirror/README.md

 `PRIMARY` repo.

 ## Multiple repository transfer
-In order to mirror multiple repositories, you need to fill out the repos.txt file with a pair of space separated repositories, each pair in new line.
+In order to mirror multiple repositories, you need to create the `repos.txt` (or which ever name you'd like to use) file with a pair of space separated repositories, each pair in new line.
 Repositories should be full URL to the repository.

 For example: